ServerArmour/ServerArmour/README.md

   "API: Submit Arkan Data": true, // submits to server, helps identifying players behaviours, will be usefull when website is online
   "Auto Kick": true, // turn auto kicking on or off.
   "Auto Kick / Ban Group": "serverarmour.bans", // the group name that banned users should be added in
   // The below options are to ban based on sentiment analysis on previous bans within the reason.
-Currently ONLY english is supported. please note that autoban above should also be true for this to work.
+Currently ONLY english is supported. please note that Auto Kick above should also be true for this to work.
   "Auto Kick: Kick if user owns a bloody device (now and past)": true, "Auto Kick: Ban: Contains previous Aimbot ban": false, "Auto Kick: Ban: Contains previous Cheat ban": false,